 Available fully insulated, wired, heated and plumbed and with all manner of bespoke features, built in, oak-frame garden rooms don't have to be reserved for the summer months and can be practical spaces all year round.

-Explore these oak frame garden room ideas and helpful tips to inspire your project and find out all the practicalities of building a garden room with our guide.
+Explore these oak frame garden room ideas and helpful tips to inspire your project and find out all the practicalities with our expert guide to adding a garden room.

-1. Pick a traditional style for a rustic setting
+1. Pick a traditional style to blend into a a rustic setting

 Picking materials, such as roof tiles, that blend well with your home's existing architecture will help the garden room blend in.